tytyhibye/RecipeBox.Solution/RecipeBox/README.md

 ```
 dotnet ef migrations add Initial
 ```
-(if you get the error "Unable to resolve projection" you are not in the project directory)

 7. Once this successfully employs, enter the following to update the data tables to correlate with the project models:
 ```
 dotnet ef database update